MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 On some systems the `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ run command (and the subsequent command-line option ``-np``) might be something other than ``mpirun``; ask your local system administrator.
-When using a large `HPC <https://en.wikipedia.org/wiki/Supercomputer>`_ cluster, prior steps might be required to allocate four processors to your job, and/or it might be necessary to write this command within a batch scheduler script; again, check with your local system documentation or system administrator.
+When using a large `HPC <https://en.wikipedia.org/wiki/Supercomputer>`_ cluster, prior steps might be required to allocate four processor cores to your job, and/or it might be necessary to write this command within a batch scheduler script; again, check with your local system documentation or system administrator.
-If four processors are not available when you execute the above ``mpirun`` command, an error will occur.
+If four cores are not available when you execute the above ``mpirun`` command, an error will occur.

+When running in parallel, :filelink:`pkg/mnc` output will create separate output subdirectories for each process, assuming option :varlink:`mnc_use_outdir` is set to ``TRUE`` (here, by specifying ``-np 4`` four directories will be created, one for each tile --  ``mnc_test_00001`` through ``mnc_test_00004`` -- the first time the model is run).
+The (global) statistical-dynamical diagnostics output file will be written in only the first of these directories.
+The ``gluemncbig`` steps outlined :ref:`above <baroc_gluemnc_steps>` remain unchanged (if in doubt, one can always tell ``gluemncbig`` which specific directories to read, e.g. in bash ``mnc_test_{0009..0012}`` will grab only directories 0009, 0010, 0011, 0012).
-It is no longer necessary to redirect standard output to a file such as ``output.txt``; rather, separate ``STDOUT.xxxx`` and ``STDERR.xxxx`` files are created by each process, where ``xxxx`` is the process number (starting from ``0000``).
+Also note it is no longer necessary to redirect standard output to a file such as ``output.txt``; rather, separate ``STDOUT.xxxx`` and ``STDERR.xxxx`` files are created by each process, where ``xxxx`` is the process number (starting from ``0000``).
 Other than some additional `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_-related information, the standard output content is identical to